BrettMayson/HEMTT/docs/usage.md

 This example is from the [HEMTT Example Project](https://github.com/synixebrett/HEMTT-Example)

 ## --opts
 A comma seperated list of addtional compontents to build.
-HEMMT will look for these in the `./optionals` folder.
+HEMTT will look for these in the `./optionals` folder.
+If no addons are provided HEMTT will build all optionals.

+`hemtt build --opts`
 `hemtt build --opts tracers`
 `hemtt build --opts tracers,patrticles`